 If replacing pipes and household plumbing is not an option, many water filters are effective in removing lead.
 Be sure to check the label or contact the manufacturer to confirm the filter is certified for lead removal.

-There are a number of other laboratories that are certified, including but not limited to the list below:
+There are a number of laboratories that are certified, including but not limited to the list below:

 - Eurofins QC Laboratory, NJ Tel: 215-355-3900